Toni-SM/skrl/docs/source/api/agents.rst

 .. note::

-    This is the base class for all the other classes in this module.
-    It provides the basic functionality for the other classes.
+    This is the base class for all agents in this module and provides only basic functionality that is not tied to any implementation of the optimization algorithms.
     **It is not intended to be used directly**.

 .. raw:: html